-Nursing Home Regulations and Laws
+Nursing Home Laws and Regulation Violations

 The Nursing Home Reform Act requires that certain services and levels of care must be provided in nursing homes to protect our elderly and ill.

 These federal nursing home regulations require that each facility care for their residents in such a manner and in an environment which will promote maintenance or enhancement of their quality of life.
 They also outline certain rights for residents which must be protected, including the right to a dignified existence, self-determination and to maintain the freedoms all Americans are entitled.

 When a nursing home fails to provide the proper standard of care to residents and an injury is caused, they can be held liable for their negligent actions.

 The nursing home law firm of Saiontz & Kirk, P.A. investigate and review potential claims for injury claims nationwide.

 Nursing home lawsuits are pursued to obtain compensation for injuries suffered and operate as an important safeguard in our society to protect the rights of nursing home residents and to make sure that proper standards are followed.

 REGULATIONS FOR NURSING HOME QUALITY OF CARE

 Federal regulations require that each resident of a nursing home receive the necessary care and services to attain or maintain the highest possible physical and mental well-being.
 For residents who are unable to independently carry out activities of daily living, they are entitled to receive the services needed to maintain good nutrition, grooming and personal hygiene.